-Running since November 1996 An elegant, minimally-staged revival of Kander & Ebb's gritty, satirical musical - lust, treachery, and murder among chorus girls and backstage types in old Chicago.
+Running since November 1996 An elegant, minimally staged revival of Kander and Ebb's gritty, satirical musical - lust, treachery, and murder among chorus girls and backstage types in old Chicago.
 Winner of 6 Tony Awards, including Best Revival of a Musical.

 Bob Fosse, the legendary choreographer who created the original (1976) production of "Chicago," got most of his early training in burlesque halls.
-In that tradition, the musical is an homage to the libido - a writhing, gyrating tour-de-force sure to raise an eyebrow or two.
+In that tradition, the musical is a writhing, gyrating homage to the libido that can still raise an eyebrow or two.

 This production was conceived and directed by Walter Bobbie as a staged concert and then morphed into a Broadway revival (note - there's not much scenery).
 It features Fosse's original choreography as restaged by Ann Reinking, and an excellent score including the classic "All That Jazz."

-The original Broadway production of "Chicago" was a modest hit, and ran for 2 years.
-Now, more than 15 years into its second Broadway run, "Chicago" is a bona fide international sensation.
-It has earned 6 Tony Awards, London's Olivier Award, and a Grammy Award, and wowed audiences from Mexico City to Moscow and Sao Paulo to South Africa.
-In addition, the 2002 film (which was clearly spawned by this successful stage revival) won 6 Academy Awards, including Best Picture.
+The original Broadway production of "Chicago" was a modest hit and ran for 2 years.
+Now, 20 years into its second Broadway run, "Chicago" is a bona fide international sensation, and has wowed audiences around the world.
+In addition, the 2002 film (which was clearly spawned by this successful stage revival) won six Academy Awards, including Best Picture.

 1997 Tony Awards: Best Revival of a Musical, Best Direction of a Musical, Best Choreography, Best Lighting Design, Best Actor in a Musical (James Naughton), Best Actress in a Musical (Bebe Neuwirth).